NetApp/netapp-astra-toolkits/docs/toolkit/create/README.md

 ./toolkit.py create snapshot <optionalBackgroundArg> <appID> <snapshotName>
 ```

-When the optional `--background`/`-b` argument is **not** specified, the command polls for the status of the snapshot operation every 5 seconds, and reports back once complete.
+When the optional `--background`/`-b` argument is **not** specified, the command polls for the status of the snapshot operation every 5 seconds (which can be overridden by the `--pollTimer`/`-t` argument), and reports back once complete.

 ```text
 $ ./toolkit.py create snapshot a643b5dc-bfa0-4624-8bdd-5ad5325f20fd 20220523-cli-snap1